WasmEdge/docs/docs/develop/build-and-run/install.md

 winget install wasmedge
 ```

+To install plugins, you can download plugin binary modules from the WasmEdge release page, unzip them, and then copy them over to `C:\Program Files\WasmEdge\lib`.

 ### Fedora and Red Hat Linux

 WasmEdge now is an official package on Fedora 36, Fedora 37, Fedora 38, Fedora EPEL 8, and Fedora EPEL 9.
 Check out the stable version [here](https://src.fedoraproject.org/rpms/wasmedge).
 To install WasmEdge on Fedora, run the following command:

 ```bash
 dnf install wasmedge
 ```

 For more usages, please check out Fedora docs.

+To install plugins, you can download plugin binary modules from the WasmEdge release page, unzip them, and then copy them over to `/usr/local/lib`.

 ## What's installed